(b. 1985, Innsbruck, Austria)

 First ventures into the medium of photography began around 2010 and has continuously garnered his interest ever since then.
 Fambri uses photography mainly as a supporting trait for his other art projects but also produces stand-alone works within the medium, including books and catalogues.

-The most intimate and challenging idea within this new theme: provocation of a particular symptom of his own mental health afflictions – panic attacks – and using the resulting chaotic mental state to paint.
-His first successfull painting using this method titled “Terrore Perturbari” (latin; be in panic) was finished in early 2020.
-It established painting as an important new medium for Fambri’s work.
+The most intimate and challenging idea within this new theme: provocation of a particular symptom of his own mental health afflictions – panic attacks – and using the resulting chaotic mental state to create art.
+His first successfull work using this method titled ‘Terrore Perturbari’ (latin; be in panic) was finished in early 2020.

 Lukas Fambri is currently working on several projetcs which he creates in his studio and, on occasion, in public spaces around his home state.
 Fambri is represented by Kass Gallery for Austria, Italy and Luxemburg.
 He lives in Austria.